SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

 > [!IMPORTANT]
 > While the runner itself targets .NET 6 (and later), the dashboard requires the .NET 8/9 runtime to run.
 >
-> Meaning that the runner can be used as part of a .NET 6 application, but you still need to have the .NET 8/9 runtime installed to run the dashboard.
+> Meaning that the runner can be used as part of a .NET 6 application, but you'll still need the .NET 8/9 runtime to run the dashboard.